1-oh/CS61B-Assignment-Answer-of-GA/README.md

   + [x] Lab 14: Fractal Sound
   + [ ] Lab 15：HugLife

-The learning of the CS61B is finished on March 27th, the 120th anniversary of Fudan University.😁 There remain two HW (HW6 and HW7) and one Lab(Lab15)😒, which I may solve in the summer vacation when I'm free.
+The learning of the CS61B is finished on May 27th, the 120th anniversary of Fudan University.😁 There remain two HW (HW6 and HW7) and one Lab(Lab15)😒, which I may solve in the summer vacation when I'm free.
 All in all, this is an extra-ordinary data structure course.I was so fascinated by the great teacher Josh Hug 's charm.😍